oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 The safety of the ${doc.customer.name}'s Oracle Cloud Infrastructure (OCI) environment and data is the ${doc.customer.name}’s priority.
 To following table of OCI Security Best Practices lists the recommended topics to provide a secure foundation for every OCI implementation.
 It applies to new and existing tenancies and should be implemented before the Workload defined in this document will be implemented.
 Workload-related security requirements and settings like tenancy structure, groups, and permissions are defined in the respective chapters.
-Any deviations from these recommendations needed for the scope of this document will be documented in the chapters below.
+Any deviations from these recommendations needed for the scope of this document will be documented in chapters below.
 They must be approved by ${doc.customer.name}.

 ${doc.customer.name} is responsible for implementing, managing, and maintaining all listed topics.